 In March 2015, the North Carolina Coastal Resources Commission Science Panel published its 2015 update to the state’s Sea-Level Rise Assessment Report, which provides sea-level rise projections for the state.
 The report considers future projections of sea-level rise based upon the Intergovernmental Panel on Climate Change (AR5) scenarios and estimates up to a 10.6 inch rise in sea levels over the 30-year timeframe analyzed in the study.

-This page highlights the actions North Carolina is taking to adapt to the impacts of climate change.
+This page highlights the actions North Carolina is taking to adapt to the impacts of climate change and will be updated as Executive Order 80 is implemented.
 Other resources from the Adaptation Clearinghouse, which have been developed and adopted to help North Carolina prepare for the impacts of climate change, are featured in the chart below.

 The Georgetown Climate Center’s State Adaptation Progress Tracker, which tracks the progress states are making in preparing for the impacts of climate change, was supported by the MacArthur Foundation.